Hawksmoor Guildhall

 Quality Chop House

 This old-school stalwart has been serving up best-of-British produce since 1869.
 So with 150 years of quality chop flogging under their belt, their steaks have gotten pretty good.
-Their menu changes often, but you can always find a handful of native, rare breed steaks on there (800g shorthorn bone-in sirloin kind of thing).
+Their menu changes often, but you can always find a handful of native, rare breed steaks on there, from a 400g Dexter sirloin to 800g Highland bone-in sirloin.
+And they’re the perfect accompanied to the real star of the show at QCH: the perfectly cubed crispy confit potatoes.

 Fallow | St. James’s